-While this means you don’t need to worry about finding a vinyl underlay, which makes buying this very affordable flooring even more affordable.
+While this means you don’t need to worry about finding underlay for vinyl click flooring or regular lino, which makes buying this very affordable flooring even more affordable.
 It does mean that you need to make sure that the sub floor is completely level, smooth and clean.
 If there are any slopes, dents or roughage underneath the vinyl when it has been installed this will show on the surface of the vinyl; giving you beautiful new floor an unprofessional finish.

 The affordability point is probably the most important, whereas in the past you’d have to include vinyl underlay as a cost, today’s vinyl costs considerably less while also providing a built in thickness that is soft underfoot and doesn’t hurt your wallet.

 Where Can Vinyl Be Fitted?

 Vinyl, such as Karndean, is one of the most versatile of floorings – making it perfect for light domestic or heavy commercial use; however, there are various classifications of vinyl flooring which outlines suitable application and how hard wearing it is.
 Furthermore, vinyl is completely waterproof which makes it perfect for bathrooms and kitchens.
 With this in mind it is vital that you choose the right one for your requirements.

 If you get stuck or you need some friendly advice, please feel free to pick up the phone today and call us on 0330 100 00 15 and our friendly staff will be happy to talk you through all you need to know about vinyl flooring.